 I slept over at 24 Hours Fitness and went to the gym in the morning.

 After, I would go to Starbucks and start working.
 After 2 hours, I was done working.
 I surfed the web, read inspiring articles and listened to podcasts.

 Wash, rinse, repeat.

 I never made it to the beach.
 I never felt compelled to visit nature.

 So, I stayed with some old friends up in Oakland.
 I felt better.

 I realised that I enjoy hanging with people and the van does not facilitate that.

-Some people think that getting that new job makes them happy.
+Some people think that getting that new job will make them happy.
 But when they finally get it, they feel miserable.
 They don’t want to let it go because of the efforts they spent getting it.

-We often forget why do we want it in the first place.
+We often forget why did we want it in the first place.
 Was it because it might make us feel good?